mohitrathor98/Docker-Kubernetes-Notes/Week12-Managing-Data-And-Volumes/kubernetes-volumes.md

     3. hostPath
 - These types determines how the data is stored in the volumes outside of container.
 - They don't influence how volumes works inside of container.

+### Creating volumes in kubernetes

+- Volumes are the part of pod.
+- So, we need to define volume where, we are defining the pod inside yaml file.

+#### emptyDir volume

+- emptyDir creates a new empty directory whenever the pod starts.
+- The data persists as long as pod is alive.
+- Below lines means we want default configuration of this volume type `emptyDir: {}`